- Adrenal Cancer

 Hodgkin disease is a type of lymphoma, a cancer in the lymphatic system.
-The American Cancer Society estimates that in 2011 about 8,800 new cases will be diagnosed, and approximately 1,300 people will die from the disease.
-About 10 percent to 15 percent of cases are found in children and teenagers.
+The American Cancer Society estimates that in 2013 about 9,290 new cases will be diagnosed, and approximately 1,180 people will die from the disease.
+About 10% to 15% of cases are found in children and teenagers.

 Hodgkin disease causes the cells in the lymphatic system to abnormally reproduce, which can then form tumors in lymph nodes or other parts of the body.
 Hodgkin disease cells can also spread to other organs.